 Even in cases where the child’s parents are separated or divorced, both parents will typically have the right to provide or refuse consent for treatment on behalf of the child and to access the child’s medical information, unless an agreement or court order specifically modifies the rights of the parents.

 Communication problems can arise when a physician receives conflicting directions from parents.
-Physicians should deal with both parents in a respectful manner and that recognizes the parents’ legal rights.
-To clarify the authority of each parent to consent on behalf of the child, physicians may request copies of agreements or court orders regarding custody and access.
+Physicians should deal with both parents in a manner that is respectful and that recognizes the parents’ legal rights.
+To clarify the authority of each parent to consent on behalf of the child, physicians may request copies of agreements or court orders regarding decision-making responsibility (custody) and parenting time (access).
 These copies should be kept on file.

 Consent to treatment

-Physicians may proceed with necessary treatment on the basis of consent provided by one custodial parent, even if that parent has only a right of access.
+Physicians may proceed with necessary treatment on the basis of consent provided by one parent with decision-making responsibility (custody).
 As with married parents, however, obtaining consent from both parents is prudent when the treatment could be perceived by one parent as controversial or entails serious risk to the child.

 When there is a dispute between the parents about the child’s treatment, the physician should make reasonable attempts to obtain a consensus in the child’s best interests.
 If consensus cannot be achieved, physicians in hospital settings are encouraged to contact their hospital ethicist for guidance (if available), and all member physicians may contact the CMPA for further advice.
 In some cases, it may be necessary to contact the public guardian, child services, or to apply to the court (or an administrative body) for direction.
 If the child is at serious risk of harm, contacting the provincial or territorial child welfare agency may be warranted.

-In custody disputes, physicians may be requested to write a letter of support for a parent on the basis of information provided by the parent making the request.
-Unfortunately, physicians often include information provided by that parent without appropriately qualifying the statements and identifying the source of the information, or advocating in an objective manner.
+In decision-making responsibility (custody) disputes, physicians may be requested to write a letter of support for a parent on the basis of information provided by the parent making the request.
+Physicians should avoid including information provided by the requesting parent without appropriately qualifying the statements and identifying the source of the information.
 Physicians who find themselves in these circumstances should try to remain helpful, but they should limit discussion to professional interactions with the requesting parent, maintain objectivity, and properly attribute all statements.

 Disputes involving elder patients

-Managing family disputes can be similarly challenging when they involve elder patients with cognitive impairment and dementia, and family members disagree over treatment or other aspects of the patient’s ongoing personal care.
+Managing family disputes can be similarly challenging when they involve elder patients with cognitive impairment, and family members disagree over treatment or other aspects of the patient’s ongoing personal care.

-When a court has appointed a legal guardian for the patient, or a substitute decision-maker (SDM) has been officially identified, consent may be provided by the designated SDM.
-In these cases, the physician can request documentation of the legal authority for the individual to provide consent (e.g. power of attorney, personal directive, or court order), and should keep a copy of this in the medical record.
+Where there is documentation of the legal authority for the individual to provide consent (e.g. power of attorney, personal directive, or court order), the physician should request a copy and keep it in the medical record.

 When family members with equal authority disagree about care decisions, an amicable resolution of these issues should be encouraged.
 These discussions should include an assessment of the goals of care in a manner that is compassionate and patient-centred, and should be documented in the medical record.